Despical/CommandFramework/README.md

 related to the usage of Command Framework should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

 ## Using Command Framework
-The project isn't in the Central Repository yet, so specifying a repository is needed.
+The project isn't in the Central Repository yet, so specifying a repository is needed.<br>
 To add this project as a dependency to your project, add the following to your pom.xml:

 ### Maven dependency